Revised May 2021

 Compensation of Directors

-Directors’ compensation will be determined by the Board, based on recommendations of the Governance/Nominating Committee.
+Directors’ compensation will be determined by the Board, based on recommendations of the Governance and Corporate Responsibility Committee.
 Members of management who are also directors will not receive additional compensation for their service as Directors.

 Director Stock Ownership